ropensci/roweb3/content/blog/2022-12-16-ropensci-news-digest-december-2022/index.md

 Don't miss the [blog post and the video](/blog/2022/11/23/r-universe-stars-1-en/) (with subtitles in English and Spanish).

+## Community Call recap: "Mentoring & training program for Scientific Open Source Champions"

+After a brief hiatus, we returned to community calls with a session dedicated to our Champions Program.
+We invited open source software Champions from other spaces and communities to share their experiences, to help us learn more about what it is to be a Champion, the benefit of applying to these programs, and how being a Champion can benefit not only us, but also our communities.

+In this call, moderated by rOpenSci Community Manager [Yani Bellini Saibene](/author/yanina-bellini-saibene/), Santosh Yadav and Emanuele Bartolesi shared their experiences of being Champions in their communities and gave advice on how to create a path to becoming a Champion in open source software communities.

+You can [watch the video](/commcalls/oct2022-champions/) and [access all the materials](/commcalls/oct2022-champions/)  on our website.
 ### Coworking sessions continue!

 Join us for social coworking & office hours monthly on first Tuesdays!